florinnichifiriuc/dungen-and-dragons/Tasks/Week 1/Task 2 - Authentication Foundations.md

 **Related Backlog Items:** Implement user auth with email/password and OAuth (Google, Discord)

 ## Objective
-Provide secure authentication for the platform by configuring Laravel Sanctum for SPA token auth, preparing OAuth integration points, and exposing REST endpoints for registration, login, logout, and user profile retrieval.
-Align frontend with React Query mutations and persistent auth state.
+Provide secure authentication for the platform by configuring Laravel Sanctum for session/SPA auth, preparing OAuth integration points, and exposing controllers for registration, login, logout, and user profile retrieval.
+Align the Inertia frontend with shared props for the authenticated user and reusable form components.

 ## Deliverables
 - Laravel auth controllers, routes, and form requests for email/password flows.
 - Sanctum configuration with stateful domains and CSRF protection.
-- React services/hooks for auth actions and protected route handling.
+- Inertia pages/components for auth forms with shared props for the authenticated user.
 - Test coverage via Pest feature tests and Vitest/Playwright smoke tests (deferred for Week 1).

 ## Implementation Checklist